 Motivated people can achieve anything they set their mind to.
-But how does one stay motivated, especially to travel, when you are busy working and living life while your family and friends disparage your ideas, you’re overwhelmed planning your trip, or maybe you’re just burnt out from being on the road?
+But how does one stay motivated, especially to travel, when you are busy working and living life while your family and friends disparage your ideas, you’re overwhelmed planning your trip, or maybe just burnt out from being on the road already?

 Motivation is not an unlimited wellspring but a battery that has to be kept fully charged.
 While the idea of travel is always inspiring, sometimes life gets in the way and then suddenly, your eyes are no longer on the prize.

 I’ve had my share of ups and downs.
 My trip to Iceland has been years in the making.
 I always talk about it but it kept getting delayed because “stuff came up.”
 It wasn’t until I finally said “enough” and booked my ticket right there that the trip became a reality.
 Years ago, burnt out, I went to Cambodia to recharge my batteries.
-I stayed in one place, watching movies and reading books.
+I stayed in one place and watched movies and read books.
 Alone.
 It was relaxing, and one day I woke up and said “I’m ready to go again.”

 We have a great group of people on the community forums that can help cheer you on toward your goals.
 Or use an anticharity like Stickk, which will donate money to your most hated cause if you don’t follow through.

 Accountability ensures action and can force you to follow through when a lack of energy would otherwise hold you back.

 - How to Stop Making Excuses When it Comes to Travel (or Anything Else in Life)